jmoraispk/DeepMIMO/README.md

 ## Python Environment with Sionna

-For the time being, refer to the install instructions from Sionna: https://nvlabs.github.io/sionna/installation.html
+For the time being, refer to the [install instructions from Sionna](https://nvlabs.github.io/sionna/installation.html)